didivassi/wheel-of-fortune/README.md

         Free Play;
         Miss Turn;

-    The player who guesses the quote wins the game, and the money that he have in cash.
+    The player who guesses the quote wins the game, and the 10000 € plus the money in cash! $$$

 Instruction of Wheel: